WVUHPC/Introduction-HPC/_episodes/307-slurm.md

 To run the job, select green 'play' button.

-If job successfully submitted, a green bar will appear on the top of the page.
+If the job is successfully submitted, a green bar will appear on the top of the page.

 Also, OnDemand allows you to view the queue for all systems (not just the one you are on in the shell) under Jobs, select Active Jobs.
 You can filter by your jobs, your group's jobs, and all jobs.

-## Submitting Jobs via command line
+## Submitting Jobs via the command line

 To submit this job to the scheduler, we use the `sbatch` command.